-Facebook Custom Audiences based on website traffic are a true treasure chest full of retargeting opportunities.
-Keep reading to see various use cases and for creating high-ROI ad campaigns.
+Facebook Custom Audiences based on website traffic are a treasure chest of retargeting opportunities.
+Keep reading to see various use cases and how to create high-ROI ad campaigns.

-IMPORTANT: Don’t forget to exclude audiences for razor-sharp audience targeting.
+IMPORTANT: Don’t forget to exclude audience segments for razor-sharp targeting.

 If you have an iOS or Android app, you can target people based on the actions they take in your app.